Pumps in Series vs Parallel: What Is the Difference

 • Increased total head pressure

-• Enhanced reliability through redundancy
+• Improved reliability through redundancy

 Disadvantages of Pumps in Series

-• Increased complexity of system design and control
+• More complex system design and control

 • Higher initial costs due to multiple pump units